nih-cfde/icc-eval-core/README.md

 Pipeline should output JSON files under `/data/output` and `/data/raw`.

+### Upload to Google Cloud Storage

+The pipeline workflow, `pipeline.yaml`, uploads the results of the pipeline run to this Google Cloud Storage (GCS) bucket path `gs://icc-eval-core/pipeline-output/`.

+In order for it to have permission to write to that bucket, you'll need to obtain a service account credentials key JSON file with permissions to write to the bucket.
+Visit https://console.cloud.google.com/iam-admin/serviceaccounts under a project that has access to the bucket, create a new service account, and download the JSON key file.
+You'll then set the GitHub repo secret `AUTH_GOOGLE_CLOUD_STORAGE` to the contents of that JSON file.
+The pipeline will then use that secret to authenticate with GCS and upload the results.

 ### Import info into backend

 Import results of pipeline into backend database (runs `import_dataset` inside backend container):